zameerlovesmath/web_browser/README.md

 # Usage
+1. Download
-1. cd into the folder
+2. cd into the folder
-2. Run `python web_browser_start.py`
+3. Run `python web_browser_start.py`
-3. Select startup page
+4. Select startup page

 # Tips
 Make sure to use the full URL with the http:// or https:// at the begining